feathersAndFury/mint-yz-theme/README.md

 ![image of the new colors](https://github.com/SebastJava/mint-yz-theme/blob/colors/Mint-Y-Colors/Mint-Y-Variations-NEW.png)

 ### Installation
 First, check your system is not too old for this theme to work properly.
-This theme works well on Linux Mint 19 and up.
+This theme works well on Linux Mint 19 or newer.
 (Gtk+ 3.22 or newer)

 1. Go to the [Releases](https://github.com/SebastJava/mint-yz-theme/releases) page.
 Select the latest.
 1. Click on **Assets** to see the files if needed. (under the short presentation)